danf425/logdna_integrations_as_code/README.md

-Terraform skeleton for the LogDNA Cloudwatch and S3 integrations.
+Skeletons for provisioning the LogDNA integrations to S3 and Cloudwatch for `Terraform` and CloudFormation`